 - Grab a knife and cut along the peach line all the way around the peach

 - Twist both sides of the peach – as if you’re trying to open a jar, but it’s a peach!

 - Pull the peach halves apart and take out the pit.
 That’s it!

 The best way to freeze peaches is to basically touch them as little as possible.
 Wash, let dry, slice and freeze.
 Here’s how I freeze peaches that last me for 3+ months the fast and easy way:

-Step 1: Wash peaches and pat dry or let air dry on a drying rack for a few minutes.
+Step 1: Choose ripe peaches.
+Wash the fruit and pat dry or let air dry on a drying rack for a few minutes.

 Step 2: Remove the pits as already described above.

-Step 4: Put the peach slices in freezer bags, filling the bags to about 2/3.
+Step 4: Put the peach slices in Ziploc or other freezer bags, filling the bags to about 2/3.
 Lay the bag flat and press out the air as well and as gently as possible.

 Step 5: Close the bag and spread the peaches gently apart.
 If you notice there’s more air in the bag, “crack” the freezer bag open and let the air out too.
 Be careful not to smash your peaches.

 Step 5: Put the freezer bag in the freezer and repeat these steps as many times as needed.
 Lay the bags flat in the freezer to allow stacking them on top of each other.